-If you’re questioning whether your Cedar Rapids residence has bad indoor air quality (IAQ), it probably does.
+If you’re uncertain whether your Cedar Rapids home has unhealthy indoor air quality (IAQ), it possibly does.

 We are indoors a lot.
-In fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses could be 2–5 times worse than outdoors, which may create long-term health issues.
+In reality, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times worse than outdoors, which might create long-term health problems.

 Most Common Causes of Bad IAQ

-We’ve compiled a list of the most ordinary sources of poor IAQ, the troubles they cause and how you can fix these indoor air pollutants.
-If you’re concerned about the air inside your house, we suggest consulting with a pro like Ilten's about which options are a good fit for your family.
+We’ve compiled a list of the most frequent origins of bad IAQ, the problems they cause and how you can take care of these indoor air pollutants.
+If you’re concerned about the air inside your residence, we advise consulting with a expert like Ilten's about which products are ideal for your family.

 Volatile Organic Compounds